nopnop2002/Arduino-STM32-Ethernet/README.md

  W5100 is for 5V only.
  W5500 can be used at both 3.3V / 5V.
 - ST-LINK/V2 or ST-LINK/V2.1 Module
- Arduino-IDE only supports ST-LINK V2.1 adapters, but OpenOCD used by PlatformIO supports both V2.0 and V2.1.
+ Arduino-IDE only supports ST-LINK V2.1 adapters.
+ But OpenOCD used by PlatformIO supports both V2.0 and V2.1.
  PlatformIO allows you to use cheap Chinese ST-LINK adapters.
  You can get it at a low price (about $2).
  You can use NECLEO board as ST-LINK/V2.1